Written By: JustBoilers.com Experts | Last Updated: April 2022

 Locate the drain-off valve and attach a hosepipe or place a bucket under it

-Here, you will need to locate the drain-off valve for your central heating system.
+You will need to locate the drain-off valve for your central heating system.
 Once you’ve done so, attach a hosepipe to it.
-If you notice that your hosepipe has a loose fit around the drain-off valve secure it using a jubilee clip.
+If you notice that your hose pipe has a loose fit around the drain-off valve, secure it using a jubilee clip.
 This will ensure it doesn’t slip off and spill dirty water all over your floor.

-Additionally, ensure that your hosepipe is long enough to reach outside for drainage.
-Avoid draining the water into a flowerbed, as some of the chemicals that will be dispensed aren’t plant-friendly.
+Ensure that your hose pipe is long enough to reach outside for drainage.
+Don’t be tempted to drain any excess water onto your lawn on fower beds, as some of the chemicals that will be dispensed aren’t plant-friendly.

 If you don’t have a hosepipe, place a bucket under the drain-off valve.
 When it fills with water, shut off the valve temporarily, empty the bucket and repeat the process.